 MK Guth’s “Ties of Protection and Safe Keeping” is but one sculpture featured in Dread & Delight: Fairy Tales in an Anxious World, a new exhibit of contemporary works rooted in the Brothers Grimm compilation of centuries-old fireside tales at UNCG’s Weatherspoon Art Museum.
 The exhibit, which invites all attendees to grapple with personal and cultural values, is on display through Dec.
 9 in the Bob & Lissa Shelley McDowell Gallery.

-Paintings, photographs, videography and sculptures focus a critical lens on many familiar classical tales.
-Entrapment and exploitation of power are common themes, whether embodied in Rapunzel’s imprisonment or the French telling of All Fur, in which the heroine faces incestuous threat.
+Paintings, photographs, videography and sculptures focus a critical lens on familiar classical tales.
+Entrapment and exploitation of power are common motifs, whether manifested in Rapunzel’s imprisonment or the French telling of All Fur, in which the heroine faces incestuous threat.

-With “Mother-Load,” Timothy Horn calls the rags-to-riches American dream into question in his life-size riff on Cinderella’s pumpkin-turned-carriage constructed from materials like polystyrene foam, crystallized candy and shellac.
+With “Mother-Load,” Timothy Horn calls the rags-to-riches American dream into question in his life-size riff on Cinderella’s pumpkin-turned-carriage fashioned from polystyrene foam, crystallized candy and shellac.
 Not all that glitters is gold, after all.
-Perhaps capitalism and the farce of meritocracy are just as much to blame as cruel stepmothers.
+Maybe late capitalism and the farce of meritocracy are our cruel stepmothers.

 Sculptor Tom Otterness also scrutinizes society’s ills in his bare-bones bronze construction, taking inspiration from Hansel and Gretel.
 Whereas Gretel isn’t caged in the classic story, both children are imprisoned here and it is Hansel who clings for comfort to the bars of a cubic cage, the frightened sibling.
-Their fate is even less certain than in classic tellings because no one else is around; even the identical cage next to them is empty.
+Their fate is less certain than in classic tellings because no one else is around; even the identical cage beside them is empty.
 What previous tenets have since perished?
 Who will occupy the cage next?
-Otterness’ Spartan sculpture coupled with the story’s underlying context of child abuse as linked to poverty tell the beholder a story about hunger both in the literal sense of malnutrition and in the sense of yearning for childhoods filled more with play than fear.
+Otterness’ Spartan sculpture coupled with the story’s underlying context of child abuse as linked to poverty tell the beholder a story about hunger, of malnutrition and yearning for childhoods filled fuller with play than fear.

-Photographer Miwa Yanagi extends the conversation to age, namely the dynamic in which young and old women tend to be diametrically opposed as good and evil in these age-old tales.
+Photographer Miwa Yanagi extends the conversation to ageism, namely the dynamic in which these tales position young and old women in diametric opposition, a binary of good and evil.
 Her black-and-white photograph shows a young woman taking a meagre, wrinkled finger into her mouth, an action simultaneously grotesque and alluring.
 The hand of this unseen witchy character emerges from columned bars, but who is captor here?
-Yanagi seems to suggest that ageism clutches both youthful and elderly women captive.
+Yanagi seems to suggest that ageism clutches both as captives.

-On opening night last Saturday, museum-goers went swimming in the collective unconscious amongst eager, speculating art students, considering what, or whom, they’d consumed or locked up high in their towers, not so innocent after all.
+Opening night last Saturday, museum-goers went swimming in the collective unconscious amongst eager, speculating art students, considering what, or whom, they’d consumed or locked up high in towers, not so innocent after all.